WheteThunger/CarSpawnSettings/README.md

 Note: This only affects cars that spawn after the plugin loads, not existing cars.

+As an alternative (or supplement) to spawning cars with engine parts, you can also try out the [No Engine Parts](https://umod.org/plugins/no-engine-parts) plugin, which allows car engines to function without engine parts.
+Supports multiple use cases.

 ## Configuration

 Default configuration (vanilla equivalent):